symfony/symfony/UPDATE.md

 * Form: Renamed view variable "name" to "full_name".
 The variable "name" now contains the local, short name (equivalent to $form->getName()).

+* If you use another program like Doxygen that uses @ prefixed annotations, you must use the @IgnoreAnnotation("...") annotation in the _class_ doc-block to ignore any non-symfony/non-doctrine annotations.

+  Example:  @IgnoreAnnotation("param") will prevent "@param ..." from throwing an Exception.

 PR12 to beta1
 -------------